metashell/metashell/README.md

 This time the result is what we'd expect.
 Note that it is in the `boost_` namespace instead of `boost`.
 The `vector` template class in `boost_` is a helper template class used for pretty-printing.

+The header `metashell/formatter.hpp` loads all formatters that come with Metashell which may be more than what you need.
+Among other dependencies the formatters include the data structures they format, which may slow the shell down.
+To get only the formatters (and related data structures) you really need, you can include them one by one.
+For example to get the formatter of `mpl::vector` you need to include `metashell/formatter/vector.hpp`.

 ### Writing custom formatters